Chart Color Schemes

 The level of residential development activity in Pallara - Willawong was found to be higher than 90% of real estate markets across the country

-This high level of development activity is substantially higher than the national average, suggesting strong developer confidence in the location.
-All new construction in Pallara-Willawong has been detached houses, maintaining the area's traditional low density character and appealing to those seeking family homes with space.
-There are approximately 48 people per dwelling approval in the area, indicating an expanding market.
-Population forecasts indicate that Pallara-Willawong will gain 4,572 residents by 2041.
+All new construction in the area since FY21 has been detached houses, maintaining Pallara-Willawong's traditional low-density character and focus on family homes appealing to those seeking space.
+The location currently has approximately 48 people per dwelling approval, indicating an expanding market.
+According to AreaSearch's latest quarterly estimate, Pallara-Willawong is forecasted to gain 4,572 residents by 2041.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development